Funryu

-The control system has radio command to the original single-channel transmission system commands.
-Basic pulse signal frequency was 1 kHz, with a division into groups.
-After every 200 pulses there is a brief pause.
-The combination of these five groups according to the duration of pulses and 200 was set commands: up, down, right, left, and explosion.
-Target-tracking and missile guidance were intended to be carried out visually, by optical means, as well as by radar.
-The team at undermining the projectile was issued automatically when the radar signal reflected from the target coincided with the signal reflected from the SAM.
-Such a control system, in the main, matches some modern systems.
+The control system was single-channel radio command guidance.
+Basic pulse signal frequency was 1 kHz, with the pulses divided into five groups.
+After every 200 pulses there was a short pause.
+The combination of these five 200-pulse groups could transmit five individual control commands: up, down, right, left, and detonation.
+Target-tracking and missile guidance were carried out visually, as well as by radar.
+The missile was detonated automatically when the radar signals of the target and the missile overlapped, indicating they were too close for the radar to tell apart.
+This type of radio-commanded detonation is also found in some post-WWII surface-to-air missiles.

-In accordance with this project, bench tests for a prototype "Funryu 4" rockets began (and then ended) August 16, 1945 in the arsenal of Nagasaki, on the day after the end of hostilities.
+A single prototype rocket was manufactured at Nagasaki, but was only bench tested for a single day on August 16, 1945 - a day after the end of hostilities.

 Shortly thereafter, soldiers dynamited all equipment associated with the program "Funryu" so nothing associated with these missiles would get into American hands.